HYAdev/HYAdev.github.io/README.md

 > [corrupt.lava](https://ctf.n00bzunit3d.xyz/attachments/Hot_Stuff/corrupt.lava)

 ## Solution:
-<p>We are given *corrupt.lava*.
+> We are given *corrupt.lava*.
 The file by itself cannot be opened, due to its file type of lava.
-Let's see what happens if we change the file to a known file type, such as *.txt*?</p>
+Let's see what happens if we change the file to a known file type, such as *.txt*?

 ```
 %-12345X@PJL JOB NAME="wrap in 'n00bz{}'"